Feed-Forward Optimization With Delayed Feedback for Neural Network Training: Related Work

-The recently proposed \emph{Forward-Forward (FF)} algorithm \cite{hinton_forward_2022} replaces the backward pass with another forward pass on so-called negative data.
-Each layer is trained separately to distinguish the real data in the first forward pass from the negative data in the second forward pass. \emph{PEPITA}~\cite{dellaferrera_error-driven_2022} takes a similar approach by executing two forward passes on different input data, where the input to the second forward pass is modulated based on the error of the first one.

-\emph{Multilayer SoftHebb}~\cite{journe_hebbian_2022} combines Hebbian learning with a softmax-based plasticity rule and a corresponding soft anti-Hebbian plasticity to enable training deep networks of a specific architecture.
-Using greedy layer-wise training, multilayer SoftHebb can train the hidden layers in a single unsupervised epoch, followed by up to 200 epochs of supervised training for the linear classifier head.

-\emph{Predictive coding}~\cite{fristonTheoryCorticalResponses2005,raoPredictiveCodingVisual1999} is another approach to biological plausibility based on the predicting processing model, an influential theory in cognitive neuroscience.
+The \emph{forward gradient}~\citep{baydin_gradients_2022} is another approach to gradient approximation using forward mode automatic differentiation in a single random direction.
+The \emph{Forward-Forward (FF)} algorithm~\citep{hinton_forward_2022} replaces the backward pass with another forward pass on so-called negative data, training each layer to distinguish the positive from negative data. \emph{PEPITA}~\citep{dellaferrera_error-driven_2022} takes a similar approach by executing two forward passes on different input data, where the input to the second forward pass is modulated based on the error of the first one. \emph{Multilayer SoftHebb}~\citep{journe_hebbian_2022} combines Hebbian learning with a softmax-based plasticity rule and a corresponding soft anti-Hebbian plasticity to enable training deep networks of a specific architecture. \emph{Predictive coding}~\citep{fristonTheoryCorticalResponses2005,raoPredictiveCodingVisual1999} is another approach to biological plausibility based on the predictive processing model.
 It compares predictions of the expected input signal to a layer to the actual observations and aims to minimize this prediction error.
-In contrast to the more traditional feed-forward model, only the residual, the prediction error, is passed to the next level~\cite{walshEvaluatingNeurophysiologicalEvidence2020}.
-Predictive coding has been successfully applied to artificial neural networks; for example, \citet{whittingtonApproximationErrorBackpropagation2017} show that predictive coding networks can approximate backpropagation on multilayer-perceptrons.
-This has since been extended to arbitrary computation graphs, including convolutional and recurrent neural networks~\cite{millidgePredictiveCodingApproximates2022}.
+Predictive coding has been successfully applied to artificial neural networks, for example, in \citep{whittingtonApproximationErrorBackpropagation2017,millidgePredictiveCodingApproximates2022} and combined with Forward-Forward~\citep{ororbiaPredictiveForwardForwardAlgorithm2023a}.